ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ T_K = T_C + 273 $$

 Temperature on the absolute scale is measured in Kelvins. $$ 0K $$ is absolute 0.
-Other temperature scales can be conerted to Kelvin by the above formula.
+Other temperature scales can be converted to Kelvin by the above formula.

 ##### The Ideal Gas Law